Documentation Index

 Overview

 Query interpretation is an AI-powered preprocessing step that runs early in the search pipeline.
-It analyzes every search query in the context of your store and makes up to three decisions:- Typo correction — Fixes spelling mistakes when confidence is very high.
+It analyzes every search query in the context of your store and makes up to three decisions:- Typo correction — Fixes clear spelling mistakes and expands common acronyms.

 - Redirect routing — Identifies queries that are looking for help pages, policies, or other non-product content and routes them to your configured semantic redirects.